Apple officially reveals M2-powered 11-inch and 12.9-inch iPad Pro with Apple Pencil hover

 The jump from the M1 to the M2 chip offers a 15 percent performance boost, according to Apple, thanks to the processor’s eight cores.
 On the GPU side, the M2 offers 35 percent faster graphics performance, and the tablet is capable of 40 percent more operations per second than the M1.

-Other new features include Wi-Fi 6E support, which allows download speeds of up to 2.4Gb/s, 5G support in the cellular version and, of course, all of the new features set to launch alongside iOS 16, including lockscreen widgets, ‘Live Activities,’ stylized date and time and more.
+Other new features include Wi-Fi 6E support, which allows download speeds of up to 2.4Gb/s, 5G support in the cellular version and, of course, all of the new features set to launch alongside iOS 16, including lockscreen widgets, ‘Live Activities,’ stylized date and time, ‘Stage Manager’ and more.

 The 11-inch 128GB iPad Pro starts at $1,099, and the 12.9-inch 128GB iPad Pro starts at $1,499 in Canada.
 Both tablets can be pre-ordered now and are available on October 26th. iPadOS 16 launches on October 24th.